mikepan/GameEngineBook/text/03-LogicBricks.md

 - **EndObject** : Take a deep look at your game object.
 Now turn away and say bye!
 Not only will your object be removed from the game, but also any child object parented to it.

 - **ReplaceMesh** : If your object is not an Armature, a Camera, an Empty, a Lamp, or a Text, it does have a mesh attached to it.
 And if it has a mesh, it can have it switched into a different one.
-There are two options here: to replace the graphic mesh[md]the one you see rendered[md]or to replace the physical mesh[md]the one used for physics interactions, viewed with Show Physics Visualization.
+There are two options here: to replace the graphic mesh (the one you see rendered) or to replace the physical mesh (the one used for physics interactions, viewed with Show Physics Visualization).

 >**But Isn't This Slow?
 Not Really**
 >